-Having a delay between the pay period and the pay date is often called payroll in arrears.
-It refers to the fact that the employee is working for a set period and agrees to be paid after that period ends.
+Payroll in arrears refers to a delay between the pay period and the pay date.
+For the employees, this means that they will be working for a set period (past the payroll week) and agree to be paid after that period ends.
 Payroll in arrears is done to make payroll easier for small businesses.

 So while the employer does owe the employee money for their time worked, payroll in arrears is legal (with some reasonable restrictions), and in fact, often the expectation for hourly employees.